joaohenggeler/web-cache-exporter/readme_body.txt

 * Description: Replaces the "Location On Cache" and "Location In Output" CSV columns with the absolute paths on disk.

+* Option: -group-by-origin
+* Description: Adds a cached file's request origin domain to the beginning of the website directory structure.
+If a cached file doesn't have this information, the normal URL structure is used instead.

 Using both -no-copy-files and -no-create-csv will result in an error and terminate the application.
 The -show-full-paths option does nothing if -no-create-csv is also used.